ayodyln/git-documentation/index.md

 <video src="video/git_reset_mixed.mp4" autoplay loop muted></video>

 The video example is demonstrating the `git reset --mixed` command.
-This is is resetting the working tree/directory and the staging area too.
+This is resetting the working tree/directory and the staging area too.
 However, the file isn't lost and the content that was added to it is kept.

 ### `--soft`

+Running this command doesn't interact with or edit the working tree and staging area.
+After staging a file and running this command, the commit is updated and ready to be committed differently if needed ([Stackoverflow](https://stackoverflow.com/questions/2530060/in-plain-english-what-does-git-reset-do)).
+Using this as opposed to the `--mixed` command makes more sense to me since it's possible to see exactly what is happening to the files.
+However, the `--soft` command is keeping everything left as is and leaves staged files to be ready for committing.

 ## What is Git checkout?

+<video src="video/gitcheckout.mp4" autoplay loop muted></video>

+Navigating the git history is possible via the `git checkout <commit/branch>` command.
+Having the ability to look back on the history of a repository is important.
+Looking back on past work is beneficial.
+However, navigating between branches or versions of a repository introduces the ability to work between _production_ and _dev_ branches.
+Or, any type of branch that is needed to test something or introduce a new feature.
+Typically, the branches would be merged to integrate the latest features of an application.

+Running `git merge <branch>` will merge those branches back into one, but keeping the commit history intact.
+Keep in mind where the **HEAD** is located at all times by using the checkout command.
+Any actions like a commit when the **HEAD** isn't at the top level of a branch could result in an orphaned commit.

 ## What is Git revert?

 ## In what ways are these commands the same and what ways are they different?